AgnitumuS/ubjs/packages/codemirror-full/README.md

  - we can't use jshint from SystemJS because it requires node's build-in module "events"

-Also we mode a JSHint to the devDependencies, because npm version of jshint is HUGE (100Mb)
+Starting from "jshint": "^2.10.2" size problem is solved (before 2.10 -  we mode a JSHint to the devDependencies, because npm version of jshint is HUGE (100Mb))